mattshardman/test-docs/docs/index.md

 what is a feature...
 what is a component...

-Shouldn't be considered 'set in stone', comments cristisms etc welcome..
+Shouldn't be considered 'set in stone', comments cristisms etc. are welcome.

 ## Audience